chaseruskin/orbit/docs/src/commands/read.md

 the `--locate` option with the `--save` option will append the line and column number of the identified code snippet to the end of the resulting file path.

-If no ip is provided by the `--ip` option, then it will assume to search the local ip for the provided design unit.
+If no project is provided by the `--project` option, then it will assume to search the local project for the provided design unit.

 The values for options `--start`, `--end`, and `--doc` must be valid hdl code.
 The code is interpreted in the native language of the provided design unit.